Turbo Kid

-Turbo Kid is a 2015 Canadian sci-fi splatter action comedy film written and directed by François Simard, Anouk Whissell, and Yoann-Karl Whissell.
+Turbo Kid is a 2015 post-apocalyptic superhero film written and directed by François Simard, Anouk Whissell, and Yoann-Karl Whissell.
 The film stars Munro Chambers, Laurence Leboeuf, Michael Ironside, Edwin Wright, Aaron Jeffery, and Romano Orzari.
-The film follows the adventures of The Kid, a teenage comic book fan turned superhero in the "Wastelands", an alternate 1997 post-apocalyptic Earth where water is scarce.
-He teams up with a mysterious girl named Apple and an arm-wrestling cowboy named Frederick to stop the tyrannical warlord Zeus.
+The film follows the adventures of a teenage comic book fan turned superhero in an alternate 1997 post-apocalyptic Earth where water is scarce.
+He teams up with a mysterious girl and an arm-wrestling cowboy to stop a tyrannical warlord.
 Epic Pictures Group released the film in the United States on August 28.

 Plot

-In an alternate 1997, a post-apocalyptic society lives in a land nicknamed "The Wasteland" that is littered with trash and ruled by a sadistic and tyrannical overlord named Zeus, who uses a device to grind captives into water.
+In a post-apocalyptic version of 1997, a society lives in a land nicknamed "The Wasteland" that is littered with trash and ruled by a sadistic and tyrannical overlord named Zeus, who uses a device to grind captives into water.
 The Kid, a teenage comic book fan, scavenges the wastes on his BMX bike to trade with junk dealer Bagu.
 After trading for water and his favorite comic book Turbo Rider, The Kid runs into Apple, a mysterious, free-spirited young woman.
 Frightened by her quirky personality and aggressive attempts to befriend him, he flees to his bunker, only to find she has followed him.
 When she hands him the comic book that he dropped, he reluctantly allows her to stay with him.

 As The Kid teaches Apple his rules on how to survive in the Wasteland, they grow closer, and The Kid develops a crush on her.
 When one of Zeus' henchmen kidnaps Apple, she urges him to flee.
 He narrowly avoids capture when he accidentally discovers the remains of the real Turbo Rider.
 After taking Turbo Rider's armor and wrist weapon, he sets off to rescue Apple.
 At the same time, Frederick, a champion arm-wrestling cowboy, is captured while attempting to rescue his brother.
 After cutting off Frederick's right hand, Zeus throws him into an arena with Apple.
 The Kid arrives to intervene, but his wrist weapon fails to fire due to a low charge.
 He is then captured and thrown into the arena, where he, Frederick, and Apple defeat Zeus' warriors and escape.